Akidthatwantsmods/somethingveryrandom/README.md

 I use imagenet to detect the smile and unsmiling faces I trained my model on colab on the dataset I downloaded on kaggle: https://www.kaggle.com/datasets/ghousethanedar/smiledetection?resource=download
-I exported and tested the model on jetson nano
+I exported and tested the model on jetson nano here is the colab: https://colab.research.google.com/drive/192QnxdF8Juk2wwc0I9ICik3jt7NmCs6N?usp=sharing and here is the link to my second video: https://youtu.be/ZayF8yCt0fY

 ## Running this project